 Legislation Overview and Sponsors

-In January of 2023, Senator Lovely, Representative Vargas, and Representative Domb re-filed An Act establishing the Hunger Free Campus Initiative (H.1293/ S.385).
+In January of 2025, Senator Lovely (D-Salem), Representative Vargas (D-Haverhill), and Representative Domb (D-Amherst) re-filed An Act establishing the Hunger Free Campus Initiative (S939/ H1466).
 The bill provides a roadmap for the Department of Higher Ed to support 2- and 4-year public colleges and minority -serving institutions in bringing hunger relief initiatives that have been proven successful to campuses around Massachusetts.

 This visionary bill looks to reimagine how college campuses are tackling food insecurity.
 The legislation does the following:

-- Incentivizes campuses to leverage existing resources and maximize enrollment in federal nutrition programs.
+• Encourages campuses to leverage existing resources, like leveraging partnerships with nearby food pantries, and maximize enrollment in federal nutrition programs.

-- Urges campuses to create student-led food insecurity task forces to explore instituting anti-hunger initiatives in order to be considered for grant funding.
-These initiatives include student meal sharing programs, emergency funds for students to address their basic needs, campus food insecurity surveys, on-campus Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) vendors, and more.
+• Urges campuses to create student-led food insecurity task forces to explore instituting anti-hunger initiatives in order to be considered for grant funding.
+These initiatives include student meal sharing programs, emergency funds for students to address their basic needs, campus food insecurity research, on-campus Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) vendors, and more.

 This bill offers an intentional menu of options for schools to have the resources and capacity to tackle food insecurity on their campuses.